epassi/responsify/README.md

 #Responsify

-Created for designers, this repository is a prototype site template for generating responsive pages from a set of layout comps or wireframes.
-Helpful for simulating responsive layouts.
+This repository is a site template for designers to simulate responsive layouts with static comps or wireframes.
+When a set of layout comps are added to a designated folder in the site, a Grunt automation task will generate a corresponding HTML prototype that gathers the comps into a single responsive page.

 ###Required software
 You'll need to install this software before using Responsify.
 This has been tested on Mac OS only.